 They always eat everything fresh

 No packaged potato chips or candy bars for these royals!
-Prince George and Princess Charlotte eat mostly organic foods — even vegetables, though they’re probably never too happy about those (is any kid?).
+Prince George and Princess Charlotte eat mostly organic foods (as will Prince Louis, when he’s old enough) — even vegetables, though they’re probably never too happy about those (is any kid?).
 Princes William and Harry used to eat pureed organic foods when they were small.
 It must be a royal family tradition.

 Next: How does a royal acknowledge a crowd?
 It’s more complicated than you think.

 They must wave the Windsor wave

 When in public, it’s customary for any royal to wave — but not just any wave.
 Every royal has to learn the classic Windsor wave — even Meghan Markle had to master it when she officially joined the family.
 Princess Charlotte has become quite proficient at waving as she grows up before our eyes.

 Next: There are certain words these kids will never use.

 The royal family speaks modern British English, as you’d expect — but with a few royal exceptions.
 Asking someone to repeat themselves, they might say, “What?” instead of, “Pardon?”
 In royal households, it’s a lavatory, not a toilet.
 You don’t sit down to tea, but supper instead.

 Next: They can’t just speak like royals — they have to dress like them, too.